 - In a medium saucepan, whisk together half and half, sugar, corn starch and eggs until very smooth.

-- Remove from heat.
-Stir in peanut butter (if using) and vanilla.
+- Stir in peanut butter (if using) and vanilla.
 Stir in sliced bananas and pour into prepared pie crust.

 - Cover and refrigerate until chilled and set, at least 4 hours or overnight.
 Top with whipped cream and serve.

 Create an account easily save your favorite content, so you never forget a recipe again.